dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 1. Right-click on the left pane, and select "Restore Certificate Authority".
 2. On the Restore Dialog, select the backup file name, the location to restore to, and if you wish to automatically open the Certificate Authority on completion.
-3. Click OK to restore from the Backup File.
+3. Click Restore to restore from the Backup File.

 A progress dialog will be displayed during the operation.